max-hill/563-final-project/scripts/readme.md

   [simulate.sh](simulate.sh).

-* [make-plots.R](make-plots.R) contains R code for creating all plots in my project report from the simulation data contained in the `data` directory.
+* [make-plots.R](make-plots.R) contains R code for creating all plots in my project report from the simulation data contained in the `data/` directory.
 The plots are output to the `analysis/` directory.
 This file can be run from bash using Rscript (see project.md for instructions), or individual plots can be created by copying parts of the code into an R REPL.